DaJoker29/worldbuilding-project-omd/CAMPAIGNS/THE DILFES/SESSIONS/Session - 57 03.05.2026.md

 LONG REST

-- Gareth, rides a griffon.
+- Gareth, rides a griffon named Griffith.
 	- Friends with Granny.
 	- Can help with transportation.
 	- Dropped off a guy hunting the people hired by Abraham VerPlanck.